aws-powertools/powertools-lambda-python/docs/core/logger.md

     ---8<-- "examples/logger/src/append_keys_vs_extra_output.json"
     ```

-### How do I aggregate and search Powertools logs across accounts?
+### How do I aggregate and search Powertools for AWS Lambda (Python) logs across accounts?

 As of now, ElasticSearch (ELK) or 3rd party solutions are best suited to this task.
 Please refer to this [discussion for more details](https://github.com/awslabs/aws-lambda-powertools-python/issues/460)